-Katherine T. Parker, a missionary with the General Board of Global Ministries of The United Methodist Church, is slated to begin a new assignment in 2013 as part of the Health Team of the United Mission to Nepal, focusing on water, sanitation, and hygiene.
+Katherine T. Parker, a missionary with the General Board of Global Ministries of The United Methodist Church, began serving in 2013 as part of the Health Team of the United Mission to Nepal, focusing on water, sanitation, and hygiene.
 She previously did similar work with the Community Health and Agricultural Development program of the Methodist Mission there.
 She has been a missionary since 2004 and was a mission intern for three years beginning in 2000.

 The United Mission to Nepal (UMN), an ecumenical ministry, has a vision of a “fullness of life for all in a transformed Nepali society.”
 United Methodists have been involved with UMN since it was was founded in 1954.
 More information on its work is available on the UMN website.

 Native to California, Katherine comes from a family with deep roots in United Methodism on the West Coast.
 Two grandfathers, a great-grandfather, an aunt, and several cousins have served as United Methodist clergy.

 Active in the church since childhood, from a young age Katherine wanted to be involved in mission work.
 In August 2000, after completing college, Katherine began service as a mission intern with Global Ministries’ young adult program.

 Her overseas assignment, as part of that program, was with the Asian Rural Institute in Nishinasuno, Japan.
 After 16 months Katherine returned to the United States to serve with the Practical Farmers of Iowa in Ames.
 She completed her Mission Intern service in May 2003.